MakeSchool-Tutorials/Make-Cookies/P01-Setting-Up-A-Boilerplate/content.md

 We do our initial page layout by thinking about the different types of elements we will need for our webapp.

-Some of the things we might need inside of a cookie clicker clone are:

-- A counter that displays all of our cookies
+We should do this by considering what our user narratives might be.
+At the beginning of projects it's good to write down as many as possible.
+Here are a few.

-- A button that can increase our cookie counter
+- A user can click a button to increase their cookie count
-- A few shop items
+- A user can buy things with Cookies
+- When a user buys things with cookies, they should be able to make cookies faster
+- The game should scale up so users always have something to work for

 As we continue we will discover that we need more components for our game to flourish.

+We will each develop these user narratives individually.

-First we will start with the counter.
+First we will start with the first narrative, which is adding a button that increases cookie count.
 Nested inside the ```<body>``` element please add the following:

 ```
 ...